-The European Union has banned over 1,300 chemicals from use in cosmetics.
-The US has banned 11.
+The European Union and other countries have banned over 1,600 chemicals from use in cosmetics.
+The US has banned 9.
 EU laws require that manufacturers prove chemicals are safe before they can be used in a product.
 In the US, chemicals are not always banned even if they potentially cause cancer; contain neuro- and immunotoxins; or contain hormone disruptors that could cause birth defects.

 According to the Environmental Working Group (EWG), women are exposed to 168 chemicals every day through cosmetics and personal care products, and those chemicals might be different each day, if you use multiple soaps or makeup items, for example.
 Men are exposed to 85 chemicals per day.

 In its Skin Deep database, EWG clearly states that: “personal care products contain carcinogens, pesticides, reproductive toxins, endocrine disruptors, plasticizers, degreasers, and surfactants.
 They are the chemical industry in a bottle.”

 Knowing that anything could be in your makeup drawer or bathroom counter is disturbing.
 Just because you’ve heard of an ingredient doesn’t make it safe.
 Baby powder, which often contains the carcinogenic mineral talc (you can buy a version that uses cornstarch), is the cause of 14,000 lawsuits adding up to an estimated $4 billion in fines against Johnson & Johnson for using the mineral in its products.